 Please, no attachments.

 You will need to send me the source via e-mail (firstname.lastname@example.org).
 Please do not send it through Canvas.
 Also, please do not e-mail the article from the article website.
-Go into your own e-mail account to send it (SC4 e-mail or other).
+When such a message arrives in my Inbox, it is often hard to distinguish between spam and your article (I might throw it out if I can't tell what it is).
+Go into your own e-mail account to send it (SC4 e-mail please).
 Place your last name in the subject line of your e-mail along with the word "article" like this:

 HUNCKLER ARTICLE (use your last name instead of mine)